Ssrsah

 Discuss This!
 Discuss This!

-New research shows being single or being in a relationship impacts the way individuals treat those around them.
+Research shows being single or being in a relationship impacts the way individuals treat those around them.

 Researchers from Stanford University and the University of Waterloo found being single or taken may influence a person’s treatment of friends, family and strangers, even in situations where relationship status shouldn’t matter.